 - Blend soaked cashews and use a rubber spatula to scrape down the sides of the blender jar.

 - Add lemon juice and salt and then blend until smooth and creamy.

 - Transfer to a lidded jar and refrigerate.
 It will thicken as it chills.

-Making cashew cream sauce may seem difficult, but it’s actually pretty straight forward.
+Making a vegan cream sauce may seem difficult, but it’s actually pretty straightforward.
 In fact, there are only a few steps to take.
 The first one may seem like it takes a long time, but don’t worry, I’ll share some time-saving tips to help out if you’re in a pinch.

 Step One: Soak Cashews

 You’ll want to soak your cashews for at least an hour and up to overnight.
 I find when the cashews are more thoroughly soaked, it creates a creamier sauce.
 Simply cover the cashews with water, place that container in the fridge, and let it sit overnight.

 If you’re in a jam and need to make a batch of homemade cashew cream on the spot, place the raw cashews in a saucepan and cover with water over medium heat.
 Bring it to a simmer and cook for about 5–10 minutes, until cashews are tender.
 Remove from heat and allow to cool for a minute or two, then drain the water and proceed with the next steps.

 Step Two: Blend Cashews

 Place soaked cashews and water in a food processor.
 Pulse this for several seconds until the cashews are roughly broken into smaller bits.